matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 │   └── templates/
 │       └── ...
 │
-│
 {% endhighlight %}

-><i class="icon red" data-icon="info"></i>Adding any document into these folders will automatically make it appear in the style guide navigation, with the exception of `sample-pages`.
+><i class="icon red" data-icon="info"></i>Adding any document into these folders will automatically make it appear in the style guide navigation.

 ## Documentation Settings